-This term, we will continue our Little Wandle Phonics sessions where we focus on the application of Phonics two times a day and also 1 reading session a day.
+This term, we will continue our Little Wandle Phonics sessions where we focus on the application of Phonics once a day and also 1 reading session a day.

 The children will learn to read different graphemes and be able to use this knowledge to read and write different words.
-Once children have progressed to the end of Little Wandle they will have daily SPaG lessons which focus on spelling, grammar and punctuation skills.
+Once children have progressed to the end of Little Wandle they will have daily Spelling sessions.
 During the reading session, children will have the opportunity to learn new vocabulary, decode words in order to read sentences.
 They will be encouraged to use prosody whilst reading and also answer comprehension questions based on what they have read.

 Please ensure you log on to Collins Ebooks and read with your child.
 Books will be allocated every Friday.